tadeohepperle/logger_server/README.md

 , log: "hello", log: "hello", log: "hello" }
 ```

-creates logfiles in a logs folder that look like this:
+Creates logfiles in a logs folder that look like this:

 ```
 21.11.2022, 14:08:20      LOG:   just a message